forem/forem/docs/installation/imgproxy.md

 # Imgproxy

 Imgproxy is a standalone server for resizing images.
 It is optional and you do not need it to start Forem locally.
-We are currently only it using Forem Cloud.
+We are currently only using it in Forem Cloud.

 ## Installation

-- MacOS: use homebrew with `brew install imgproxy`.
+- MacOS: install via homebrew with `brew install imgproxy`.
 - Window: please install
   [via docker](https://docs.imgproxy.net/#/installation?id=docker).
 - Linux: you can either use